-[EDITORS NOTE: If this is your first experience with the Starfinder Roleplaying Game, you may want to consider starting with my previous review of the Core Rulebook. -dc]
+[EDITORS NOTE: If this is your first experience with the Starfinder Roleplaying Game, you may want to consider starting with our previous review of the Core Rulebook. -dc]

 I started my writing process for this review by going back to see what I had to say about the first edition of Starfinder’s Alien Archive.
 It was the first sourcebook to be released for Starfinder, and just under a year following its release, it’s kind of interesting to go back and see my thoughts.